mdolab/MACH-Aero/machAeroTutorials/aero_adflow.rst

 The cases are prepared with python scripts and run from the command line.
 In this section of the tutorial, we will explain the nuts and bolts of a basic ADflow runscript.
 You will find a complete introduction to ADflow in the :doc:`docs <adflow:introduction>`.
+For this tutorial we will use the L1 mesh that we generated in the previous step.
+L1 meshes are what is typically used for analysis.

 Files
 =====